nandrian-usc/california-coronavirus-data/README.md

 docker run --rm -it -d -p 5006:5006/tcp californiacovidcasetracker:latest
 ```

 vii.
-Before running the application, you will need information on "<container name>" and "<playwithdocker_network_address>" which can be known by:
+Before running the application, you will need information on "container name" and "playwithdocker_network_address" which can be known by:

 - <container_name> : run "docker ps" command and look for the name under header NAMES, example: "gracious_ardinghelli"